cfs-energy/cfspopcon/docs/doc_sources/authoring_a_plugin.rst

 per-case: the input file states its own dependencies, and a case is reproducible from the file alone.

-This page walks through a complete, deliberately non-physics example: a plugin which plans widget production.
+This page walks through a complete example: a plugin which plans widget production.

 Package layout
 ====================